 Pick up your 20 oz coffee at Wawa instead of Starbucks and save $234/year.

 Try some apps

 There are many smartphone apps and websites that allow you to save money on your coffee if you go to popular national chains.
-For example, if you go to Dunkin Donuts, you can use ibotta to get cash back, and Plink to get points towards gift card purchases.
-You can also get the Dunkin Mobile app and receive coupons and discounts.
+The Dunkin Mobile app and Starbucks app are great examples.
+Download and use these to receive coupons and discounts.